ten-protocol/go-ten/design/wallet_extension.md

   * `eth_getTransactionReceipt`
   * `eth_sendRawTransaction`
 * Encryption
-  * Any encryption keys used are only known to the client (e.g. wallet, webapp), and not to any third-parties
+  * The keys used to encrypt sensitive information (the _viewing keys_) are stored solely on the client-side (e.g. wallet, webapp), and are not shared with any third-parties (e.g. the node operator)
-  * The encryption is transparent to the client; from the client's perspective, they are interacting with a "standard" non-encrypting implementation of the Ethereum JSON-RPC specification
+  * Any encryption is transparent to the client; from the client's perspective, they are interacting with a "standard" non-encrypting implementation of the Ethereum JSON-RPC specification
 * The wallet extension is usable by any webapp, tool or wallet type, and in particular:
   * Hardware wallets that do not offer a decryption capability